ryos-io/Rhino/README.md

 </p>

-## What is Rhino?
+## Rhino: Load and Performance Testing

-Rhino is a small annotation-based JUnit-style load and performance testing framework tailored for testing web services which consists of the Rhino Java framework as well as a collection of libraries and tools which enable developers to develop load and performance tests very fast.
+Rhino is a lightweight annotation-based JUnit-style load and performance testing framework tailored for testing web services which consists of the Rhino Java framework as well as a collection of libraries and tools which enable developers to develop load and performance tests very fast.
 The Rhino can be added as library dependency into your project.

-Rhino's philosophy is basically:
+**Rhino's philosophy is basically:**

 * to speed up load and performance test development,
 * a debuggable test framework written in Java, so that you can go through the breakpoints while